apscholar/ap-research/content/home/slider.md

 # Slides.
 # Duplicate an `[[item]]` block to add more slides.
 [[item]]
-  title = "Welcome to Mr. Li's AP Research Class" content = "2019--2020" align = "center"  # Choose `center`, `left`, or `right`.
+  title = "Welcome to AP Research" content = "2019--2020"
+  align = "center"  # Choose `center`, `left`, or `right`.